 1. Cosmetics: One of the Most Lucrative Industries in China

-Then, it is worth mentioning that South Korean brands are having resounding success all over the world, especially in China thanks to its attractivity and popularity among Chinese consumers.
-For example, South Korea’s cosmetic industry is by far its most lucrative one in China, with a direct online sales transaction value worth more than 4,9 trillion South Korean won (US$4,39 billion) as of 2020.
+Then, it is worth mentioning that South Korean brands are having resounding success all over the world, especially in China thanks to their attractivity and popularity among Chinese consumers.

 Overall, even though the Chinese market witnessed a significant decrease in revenue at the beginning of 2020 following the COVID-19 pandemic, which greatly affected beauty products sales, this industry is seeing a swift recovery as Chinese consumers are more than ever ready to go out again and take care of themselves.